fqantonio/GoingInductive/README.md

 Samples are independent and, in general, non-normal: some few sample for the CLASS and TEST variables where normal distributed.

-Figure 1 shows the variable longitudinal patterns for all sample using box plots time series, which includes junior and junior high grade students data for both schools.
-The red vertical line shows the school change year and the blue one is the starting point for the implementation of 4C/ID strategic inductive methodology, the treatment group.
-Its clear that near each vertical line there is a change showed by the blue smooth line (polynomial local regression).
-The patterns on figure 2 show that something change around 2012, the first year of 4C/ID implementation.
-So, something happened!
+Figure 1 shows the variable longitudinal patterns, for the four variables, TEST, LAB, BEHAV and CLASS using box plots time series: it includes junior and junior high grade students data for both schools.

+The red vertical line shows the school change year and the blue one is the starting point for the implementation of 4C/ID strategic inductive methodology, the **treatment group**.
+Its clear that near each vertical line there is a change showed by the blue smooth line (polynomial local regression); around 2012, the first year of 4C/ID implementation, something happened!

+The box plots shows not only that the samples are not normaly distributed, but also they are skewed, have same outliers and are not simmetric.

 ![Figure 1: Boxplot time series](Images/BoxplotTimeSeries.png)